25 Top-Rated Attractions & Scenic Drives in Provence

 16. Cassis: A Quaint Fishing Village

-This quaint fishing village (and popular summertime holiday destination) has the vibrant ambience of a Mediterranean seaport combined with the traditional charm of Provence.
 Cassis is 22 kilometers from Marseilles, yet feels much farther away in the countryside; it's a favorite getaway for residents of Marseilles seeking an escape to an idyllic setting.

 The village enjoys a protected location on a semicircular bay framed by mountains.
 Because of its natural beauty, Cassis became an artists' village in the early 20th century.
-Resident artists captured scenes of colorful pastel-painted houses lining the harbor and small fishing boats docked in the marina.
+Resident artists captured scenes of colorful houses lining the harbor and small fishing boats docked in the marina.

-Tourists will enjoy leisurely strolls along the waterfront and through the village.
-Lovely shaded squares and sunny terraces of outdoor cafés beckon visitors to stop and enjoy the moment.
-Nearby beaches, a few kilometers outside of the town, attract many sun worshippers during the high season.
+Soak up the scenery by taking leisurely strolls along the waterfront and through the village.
+Lovely shaded squares and sunny terraces of outdoor cafés beckon you to stop and enjoy the moment.

 17. Biot: An Ancient Perched Village with Artisan Boutiques

 The village is also known for its arts and crafts boutiques that sell locally made jewelry, ceramics, glassware, and textiles.
-Many shops carry special artisanal products of the region, such as handmade soaps or tablecloths crafted from Provençal fabrics.
+Many shops carry special artisanal products of the region, such as handmade soaps or tablecloths sewn from Provençal fabrics.

 18. Saint-Paul-Trois-Châteaux: Culture, Cuisine, and Nature